-Each year Forest City Fire-Rescue holds a Christmas Dinner and recognizes the service members for their achievements throughout the year.
-Firefighters and their families are invited to join this special event, as well as, members of City Council, retired members of Forest City Fire-Rescue, and the members of the Relief Fund Committee.
+Each year, the Forest City Fire Rescue holds a Christmas Dinner and recognizes the service members for their achievements throughout the year.
+Firefighters and their families are invited to join this special event as well as members of City Council, retired members of Forest City Fire Rescue and the members of the Relief Fund Committee.

 Firefighter James Pettit III received the Robert G. Harrill Award for Most Dedicated Responder.
 Mr. Pettit responded to 435 Emergency Alarms in 2014 while also being employed by the NC Department of Transportation and responding to emergency alarms for S.D.O.
 Fire Department.

 Fire Engineer Garrett Brooks received the Robert G. Harrill Educational Achievement Award for having completed the most training hours in 2014.
 Mr. Brooks completed 675 training hours within the year while responding as a Career Firefighter for the Town of Forest City, working a second position with his family operated business and volunteering for Ellenboro Fire Department.

 Fire Engineer Brian Tate received the William C. England Award for Forest City Fire-Rescue Firefighter of the Year 2014.
 Mr. Tate has displayed dedication not only to our department, but to himself in 2014.